Ukraine asked for donations in crypto. Then things got weird.

 Eric Wall, chief information officer of Arcane Assets, a Scandinavian-based cryptocurrency investment firm, tweeted that Ukraine’s move was “karma gamification.”

-Less than two days later, Federov announced that the airdrop was canceled.
+Less than two days later, Fedorov announced that the airdrop was canceled.
 Instead, he tweeted, the government would launch an NFT project to support Ukraine’s military.

 “We DO NOT HAVE any plans to issue any fungible tokens,” he wrote Thursday.